3 brilliant social platforms you probably haven’t used for business – yet.

 There’s absolutely no point in being on a social platform just because it’s popular, especially if your audience isn’t there.
 And even if they are there, how can you be sure that they’ll actually see your stuff?

 My friend thought he could use Twitter to help his clients navigate the complex waters of his specialist area; to showcase his expertise by cutting through the noise and to give the best advice.
 Don’t we all, I said, but the point is that they would be highly unlikely to see anything unless he had a very clear content strategy and plan.

 It quickly became obvious that Twitter wasn’t the best place for his nascent business and that, for now, a good “old-fashioned” email newsletter might be the best option to ensure that his clients actually signed up for, and received, his advice.

-Better still, given that his target demographic was the notoriously hard to reach ‘millennials’, I suggested he should try WhatsApp, “one of the most potent content delivery systems” out there, according to the BBC’s Apps Editor, Trushar Barot.
+Better still, given that his target demographic was the notoriously hard to reach ‘millennials’, I suggested he should try WhatsApp (external link), “one of the most potent content delivery systems” out there, according to the BBC’s Apps Editor, Trushar Barot (external link).
 That way his young clients could sign up for notifications direct to their mobile.

-Slideshare is one such option.
+Slideshare (external link) is one such option.
 Now owned by LinkedIn, it claims to be the world’s largest community for sharing presentations and professional content with over 60 million unique visitors a month.